vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-05-properties.md

 `s` is the source of the signal (`obj` in this example), `p` is the property information of type **ParamSpec** for the changed property.
-If you\'re only interested in change notifications of a single property you can use this syntax:
+If you\'re only interested in change notifications of a single property, you can use this syntax:

 ```vala